PortSwigger/bseept/README.md

     assignsitetogentpool
                         Assign sites to an agent pool
     createfolder        Create a folder
+    deletefolder        Delete a folder
     renamefolder        Rename a folder
-    renamefolder        Move a folder
+    movefolder          Move a folder
-    deletefolder        Delete a folder
     updatefalsepositive
                         Update the false positive for an issue